rmansillal/Bundle-Entropy/README.md

 ### C. Replication of the methodology of the desired properties of *Bundle entropy*

+The implementation in SQL and Python to replicate these results can be found in: [https://colab.research.google.com/drive/14BUnWsX1yq1xTK3MFjIB3qVI3xWpseGD](https://colab.research.google.com/drive/14BUnWsX1yq1xTK3MFjIB3qVI3xWpseGD?usp=sharing)

 ### D. Replication of the methodology of the case study (Dunnhumby data set)